jaakkonikkila/Tampereella/README.md

 This is a project built with Next.js 15 and Chakra UI 3, focused on providing a seamless and modern web application experience.

+This project showcases my ability to quickly learn and adapt to new technologies, creating a modern, efficient web application while staying up-to-date with the latest frameworks and tools.

 ## Technologies Used

 - **[Next.js 15](https://nextjs.org/)**: A powerful React framework for building fast, scalable web applications.
 The latest version (15) introduces improved performance, routing, and API support.